xehartnort/Statistical-Pattern-Recognition-Methods/README.md

 5 ways to train your computer to classify your stuff :)

 TO DO:
+- Write a short description of each algorithm pros and cons
-any kind of visualization of high dimentional data
+- any kind of visualization of high dimentional data